frcdesign/FRCDesign.org/docs/mechanism-examples/drivebase/swerve/index.md

     ---

-    A custom plate to keep the radio and breaker accessible, holes with grommets to allow wires to pass through the cross members
+    A drivebase with two cross tubes featuring holes with grommets to allow wires to pass through

     [:octicons-arrow-right-24: 2910 Charged Up Drivebase](2910_2023_dt.md)